CosimoRulli/emvb/README.md

 # EMVB - Efficient Multi-Vector Retireval with Bit Vectors

 This repo contains the code for the ECIR 2024 paper Nardini, Franco Maria, Cosimo Rulli, and Rossano Venturini.
 "Efficient Multi-vector Dense Retrieval with Bit Vectors."
 European Conference on Information Retrieval.
-Cham: Springer Nature Switzerland, 2024..
+2024..

+### Requirements

+As our code heavy relies on AVX512 instructions, you need an AVX512-capable machine to run this code.

 ### Installation